 Camp Shabbona Woods offers seclusion in the heart of South Holland, IL – about thirty minutes south of the city.
 Shabbona Woods (not to be confused with the significantly larger Shabbona Lake State Park), has over a dozen tent campsites just a short walk away from the main parking lot.
 Being removed from the lot helps reduce interruptions to your trip while offering the convenience of car camping.

 If you’re looking for a different activity to do with the kids during the day, Camp Shabbona Woods is only a five-minute drive away from the Sand Ridge Nature Center for an educational experience and Green Lake Aquatic Centers for a dip in the pool or lazy river.
 Sand Ridge also has annual celebrations focused around Chicago’s cultural history so be sure to check their events calendar for more information when you’re planning your trip!
-See the next time Shabbona Woods is available using this link!
+See the next time Shabbona Woods is available!

 4. Camp Dan Beard